Here's Where to Get Free Coffee on National Coffee Day

 Yeast-dough pastries crammed with a sweet or savory filling, kolaches are particularly popular in Texas and the Midwest, thanks to the Czech immigrants who brought them with them in the 1800s.

 On Sept.
-29, this bakery-café with more than 60 locations nationwide is giving customers a free 12-ounce cup of coffee to go with their kolache.
+29, Kolache Factory, with more than 60 locations nationwide, is giving customers a free 12-ounce cup of coffee to go with their kolache.
 Just ask the cashier or show them the coupon from Facebook, Instagram or X (formerly known as Twitter).

-"This is one of our favorite days of the year," Kolache Factory COO Dawn Nielsen said in a statement.
-"Kolaches and coffee are the perfect pairing, and we think the free cup of coffee will be a welcome pick-me-up for our customers nationwide on National Coffee Day!"

 La Colombe

 From Sept.
 29 to Oct.
-1, International Coffee Day, La Colombe cafes are giving away a free drip coffee with the purchase of a box of coffee.
+1, La Colombe cafes are giving away a drip coffee with the purchase of a box of coffee.
 You can also get in on a buy-one, get-one 50% off deal on boxes of coffee online.

 La Madeleine